emberjs/website/source/blog/2019-02-22-the-ember-times-issue-86.md

 ---

 ## [Let's Fully Deprecate Partials! 🥛](https://github.com/emberjs/rfcs/pull/449)
-Partials in Ember have been around for quite some time.
-Today however they are considered bad practice and all of their functionality can be replaced with Components.
+**Partials** in Ember have been around for quite some time.
+Today however, they are considered bad practice and all of their functionality **can be replaced** with Components.
 There is an [Ember Template Lint rule](https://github.com/ember-template-lint/ember-template-lint/blob/master/docs/rule/no-partial.md) against their use.
 There was a [Pre-RFC](https://github.com/emberjs/rfcs/issues/390) created a while ago that recommended deprecating partials.
 Today we finally have a full RFC to [Deprecate Partials](https://github.com/emberjs/rfcs/pull/449) written up by [@GavinJoyce](https://github.com/GavinJoyce).
 If you want to learn more about the deprecation or maybe the alternatives to partials [check out the RFC](https://github.com/gavinjoyce/rfcs/blob/gj/deprecate-partials/text/0000-template.md).
 Also be sure to chime in and voice your concerns or add a 👍🎉 to the [RFC itself](https://github.com/emberjs/rfcs/pull/449).

 ---